 Request Quote » Request Quote »

-CAD technology has significantly reduced design-to-manufacturing time and enhanced sheet metal part modeling accuracy for manufacturers.
-Best practices in sheet metal drawings and detailing drive:
+Additionally, CAD technology has significantly reduced design-to-manufacturing time and enhanced sheet metal part modeling accuracy for manufacturers.

 Feature Based Parametric Modeling (FBPM)

-Feature based parametric 3D models and 2D drawings share parent-child relationship as drawings are generated from models.
-This bi-directional parametric link between models and drawings allows the design engineer to evaluate changes in 2D sheet metal shop drawings and 3D model simultaneously.
+Feature based parametric 3D models and 2D drawings share parent-child relationships as drawings are generated from models.
+This bi-directional parametric link between models and drawings allows the design engineer to evaluate changes in 2D sheet metal shop drawings and 3D models simultaneously.

 Complex sheet metal components use multiple features to convey design intent and show part functionality.
 Figure 1 shows a typical sheet metal component model with design features.